Ali-Ghanme/UI_Screen/README.md

 - Interactive UI elements
 - Easy navigation

+## Libraries Used

+This project has used the following Flutter libraries:

+- **flutter_screenutil: ^5.5.3+2:** This library is used for scaling the UI components according to the device's screen size and resolution.
+- **flutter_lints: ^2.0.0:** This library is used for linting and static analysis of the project's code to maintain code quality.
+- **get: ^4.6.5:** This library is used for state management and navigation within the application.
+- **sizer: ^2.0.15:** This library is used for a responsive UI design by adapting the UI components according to the device's screen size.

 ## How to Run the Project

 To run this project on your local machine, follow these steps: